What Is Dynamic Rendering? How Does It Impact SEO?

 What Types of Websites Benefit Most from Dynamic Rendering?

-Now it is time to decide which are the websites that benefit from dynamic rendering:
+Now it is time to decide which websites benefit from dynamic rendering:

 • Those websites that mainly depend on modern JavaScript features.